nathandeflavis/github-final-project-part-1/docs/README.md

 6. Commit the new files to the repository.

 # Why is the project useful?
-It's an opportunity to put my Git and GitHub skills into practice.
+It's an opportunity to put my GitHub skills into practice.

 # How can users can get started with the project?
 Please see the project's [Code of Conduct](https://github.com/nathandeflavis/github-final-project-part-1/blob/main/docs/CODE_OF_CONDUCT.md) and [Contribution Guidelines](https://github.com/nathandeflavis/github-final-project-part-1/blob/main/docs/CONTRIBUTING.md).